UPPMAX/programming_formalisms_intro/doc/index.rst

    - Refine 1
    - Functional 1

-.. tip:: Content and expectations
+.. admonition:: Content and expectations

    - We will cover an introduction to